 In addition to the enhancements, a number of defects were addressed.

 Visit the Knowledge Base to see the defects fixed in this release.

-This section provides important information for upgrades to Deployment Automation 6.1.4.
+This section provides important information for upgrades to the Deployment Automation 6.2.1 server.
 Before you upgrade, review the following sections, and then proceed with the upgrade.

 Before upgrading the server, you should back up your current server as follows: